 - Sprinkle bread crumbs on the buttered surface and shake out the excess.

 - Place the prepared ramekins in the freezer while you prepare the soufflé.

 - Heat the remaining 2 tbsps. of butter in a pan.
 Add the flour and make a light roux.
 Add the spinach, stir, then pour in the milk.
 Sprinkle in some salt and pepper.
 Heat, stirring, until thickened then set aside to cool.

 - In a bowl, lightly beat the egg yolks.
 Stir in the cooled spinach mixture and the cheese.

 - A note here: If you want your soufflés to rise higher, use three egg whites instead of two.
-Beat the egg whites until stiff (see stages in beating egg whites).
+Beat the egg whites until stiff.

 - Add a few tablespoons of beaten egg whites to the yolk mixture and stir lightly.
 Add the rest of the egg whites and fold in.